UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/rebeca.chiorean/index.md

 This sort of implementation could be done on other objects as well: a door, the room temperature and so on.

 ## Motivation
 This project aims to help people with disabilities gain some of their autonomy by being able to interact with objects around them.
+It ensures that they have the same opportunities to perform everyday tasks as those that aren't faced with the same challenges.
+Engaging in efforts that make a tangible difference in people’s lives can be incredibly rewarding.
+My motivation comes from knowing that my work has directly improved someone’s ability to live independently.

 ## Architecture